ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 # GTAIV.EFLC.FusionFix

-This projects aims to fix some issues in Grand Theft Auto IV and Episodes from Liberty City.
+This projects aims to fix some issues in Grand Theft Auto IV Complete Edition.

 Changelog: